gabpedroza/Hardware-Controller/report/gmp40-mars-lander-report.md

 ## Testing

 Unfortunately, my testing procedure was too chaotic to be neatly summarised in a session.
-The leftover files resulting from it can be read in the ``../../Assignment5.5`` folder.
+The leftover files resulting from it can be read in the ``../Assignment5.5`` folder (except the lander code, which cannot be included).

 I tested each hardware level incrementally.
 In order to test either the UART or `int` exchange modules, I:
 1. created a top module which used them to flood the serial port with a sequence of characters;